Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination: Validation with Real Data

-We also validate our model using real data from the APOGEE spectrograph at Apache Point Observatory, using observations that were part of the Sloan Digital Sky Survey V \citep[SDSS-V;][]{Kollmeier_2025}.
-A flux ramp from an example real pixel is shown in the top of Figure~\ref{fig: Counts vs Read Times using real data.}, with the best-fit constant flux shown in orange; this is a pixel on the trace of a bright star, away from sky emission lines, at a wavelength of $\sim 16928.1$ \r{A}.
+A flux ramp from an example real \bl{science} pixel is shown in the top of Figure~\ref{fig: Counts vs Read Times using real data.}, with the best-fit constant flux shown in orange; this is a pixel on the trace of a bright star, away from sky emission lines, at a wavelength of $\sim 16928.1$ \r{A}.
 After taking the difference between subsequent reads, the bottom panel reveals that the flux is varying by amounts larger than the uncertainties can explain, suggesting that a time-constant flux is not a good model of the data.

 Using our time-varying model, we fit the data from 100 pixels simultaneously.
 These pixels are taken by following the maximum of the trace for one relatively bright star across a single detector.
 That is, these pixels correspond to the same star and position on the sky but cover a wide range in wavelength ($\sim 600$~\r{A}).
 A comparison between the resulting best fit model and count differences is shown in Figure~\ref{fig: combined_all_fibers}, with the different panels highlighting different pixels (i.e., wavelengths).
 The uncertainty-scaled residuals in the bottom panel show that the new model does a good job of describing the data.